Student Bulletin – Financial Information

 Financial Aid Cancellation and Return of Funds

-Students who withdraw from the University and who have federal student aid are subject to the federal regulations applicable to the return of Title IV funds.
+Students who withdraw from the University and who have federal student aid are subject to the federal regulations applicable to the return of Title IV funds (R2T4).
+This R2T4 regulation is based on EARNED and UNEARNED aid at the time of total withdrawal from all classes for a term.
 These regulations assume that a student earns his or her financial aid based on the period of time he or she remains enrolled during a term.
 A student is obligated to return all unearned federal student aid funds governed under Title IV other than those earned under the college work-study program.

 All funds must be returned to federal programs before funds are returned to University financial aid programs or to the student.
-The return of funds allocation (excluding aid funds not applicable to law students) will be made in the following order for students who have received Federal Title IV assistance.
+The return of funds allocation will be made in the following order for students who have received Federal Title IV assistance.

 • Direct Unsubsidized Loan